prasad89/linux-alias-collection/README.md

-# Ubuntu Alias Collection - Because Life's Too Short for Long Commands
+# Linux Alias Collection - Because Life's Too Short for Long Commands

-Welcome to the Ubuntu Alias Collection, where we've rounded up some nifty tricks to make your Ubuntu life a breeze!
+Welcome to the Linux Alias Collection, where we've rounded up some nifty tricks to make your Linux life a breeze!
 Forget typing out those endless commands like a medieval scribe; we've got shortcuts for you.

 ## How to Get Your Shortcut Fix